-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Apple Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Apple Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Apple Valley are a mix of both white- and blue-collar jobs.
 Overall, Apple Valley is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Apple Valley who work in office and administrative support (12.50%), sales jobs (10.39%), and teaching (9.17%).
+There are especially a lot of people living in Apple Valley who work in sales jobs (11.80%), office and administrative support (11.39%), and management occupations (7.97%).

-In terms of college education, Apple Valley is nearly on par with the US average for all cities of 21.84%: 17.03% of adults 25 and older in Apple Valley have a bachelor's degree or advanced degree.
+The percentage of adults in Apple Valley who are college-educated is close to the national average for all communities of 21.84%: 17.94% of the adults in Apple Valley have a bachelor's degree or advanced degree.

-The per capita income in Apple Valley in 2010 was $23,399, which is middle income relative to California and the nation.
-This equates to an annual income of $93,596 for a family of four.
+The per capita income in Apple Valley in 2018 was $25,457, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $101,828 for a family of four.
 However, Apple Valley contains both very wealthy and poor people as well.

 Apple Valley is an extremely ethnically-diverse town.
 The people who call Apple Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Valley residents report their race to be White, followed by Black or African-American.
 Apple Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.36% of the town’s residents.
-Important ancestries of people in Apple Valley include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 38.13% of the town’s residents.
+Important ancestries of people in Apple Valley include German, Irish, English, Italian, and French.